 About the Climate Bonds Initiative

-The Climate Bonds Initiative (CBI) is an investor-focused NGO working to mobilise global capital for climate action.
-We lead the development of climate finance solutions by engaging with governments, investors, banks and corporates.
+The Climate Bonds Initiative (CBI) is an investor-focused NGO working to mobilise the $100 trillion global bond market for climate change solutions.
+The organisation is leading the development of climate finance solutions with global stakeholders: governments, investors, banks and large companies.

 Responsibilities & key functions

 - Co-ordinating a world-renowned Committee of Climate Science experts and key research partners

 - Developing a cross-institutional research and analysis agenda to clarify opportunities and responsibilities across sectors and countries that are compatible with the Paris Agreement targets.

 - Overseeing the roll out of this research agenda, co-ordinating all partners, and facilitating the research and engagement process.